-Please read and understand the police policy for racial profiling before completing a complaint form, so you can be sure that your concern is addresses properly.
+Please read and understand the police policy for racial profiling before completing a complaint form, so you can be sure that your concern is addressed properly.

 Download the Racial Profiling Complaint Form

-The purpose of the policy is to reaffirm the Brookhaven College Police Department’s commitment to unbiased policing in all its encounters between officer and any person; to reinforce procedures that serve to ensure public confidence and mutual trust through the provision of services in a fair and equitable fashion; and to protect our officers from unwarranted accusations of misconduct when they act within the dictates of departmental policy and the law.
+The purpose of the policy is to reaffirm the DCCCD Police Department at Brookhaven College's commitment to unbiased policing in all its encounters between officer and any person; to reinforce procedures that serve to ensure public confidence and mutual trust through the provision of services in a fair and equitable fashion; and to protect our officers from unwarranted accusations of misconduct when they act within the dictates of departmental policy and the law.

 It is the policy of this department to police in a proactive manner and, to aggressively investigate suspected violations of law.
 Officers shall actively enforce state and federal laws in a responsible and professional manner, without regard to race, ethnicity or national origin.
 Officers are strictly prohibited from engaging in racial profiling as defined in this policy.
 This policy shall be applicable to all persons, whether drivers, passengers or pedestrians.